cusyio/Python4DataScience/docs/productive/git/work.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 :samp:`$ git init {MY_PROJECT}`
-    creates a new, local git repository
+    creates a new, local git repository.

     :samp:`{MY_PROJECT}`
         if the project name is given, Git creates a new directory and
-        initializes it
+        initializes it.

-        If no project name is given, the current directory is initialised
+        If no project name is given, the current directory is initialised.

 Work on a project
 ~~~~~~~~~~~~~~~~~

 :samp:`$ git clone {PROJECT_URL}`
-    downloads a project with all branches and the entire history from the remote repository
+    downloads a project with all branches and the entire history from the remote repository.

     ``--depth``
-        indicates the number of commits to be downloaded
+        indicates the number of commits to be downloaded.

     ``-b``
-        specifies the name of the remote branch to be downloaded
+        specifies the name of the remote branch to be downloaded.

 Work on a project
 -----------------